JSMY/talks/README.md

 ### Slides

-Our current venue doesn't use a projector, but instead uses 2 flatscreen TVs that are quite a bit smaller.
+Our current venue use a projector that are quite a bit smaller.
 Because of this:

 * Use very large fonts and less text per screen so your slide is legible at the back of the room